BioMedIA-MBZUAI/HECKTOR2025/README.md

 - [**main**](https://github.com/BioMedIA-MBZUAI/HECKTOR2025/tree/main): Here you’ll find step-by-step guides, data loaders, training scripts, and inference examples so you can get a working model up and running in minutes.

 - [**docker-template**](https://github.com/BioMedIA-MBZUAI/HECKTOR2025/tree/docker-template): Designed for containerizing and submitting your final models to the Grand Challenge.
-This branch provides a Docker-based inference template, build/test/save scripts, and enforces all challenge restrictions (no network, CPU-only, `/tmp/` I/O, time limits, etc.).
+This branch provides a Docker-based inference template, build/test/save scripts, and enforces all challenge restrictions.
 ---

 # How can this Repo help?